wlbirula/100daysoflinux/README.md

 - I upgraded my default VirtualBox sandbox with Red Hat 9, installed Alma Linux 9 on another virtual machine.

 New #Anki flashcards: 17

 (Update: flashcards imported from Logseq look terrible - I'm going to write own export tool in Python).

 ### &#128994; 2023-10-17 Day 02

-- I read actively the next chapter *Using essential tools* from my RHCSA book (without the last exercise!).
+- I read actively the next chapter *Using essential tools* from my RHCSA book (without the last exercise!) about working with shell, man pages and basic Vim commands.